Four Peaks Amethyst Mine & Helicopter Tour

 Visit Four Peaks Amethyst Mine

 Visiting the mine was a thrill for me and I could tell that others on my tour were just as giddy.
-Guests can book a tour for either April or September/October (private tours are also available).
+Guests can book a tour several times per year via Sami Fine Jewelry (private tours are also available).
 You start the adventure from Sami Fine Jewelry in Fountain Hills, giving you a chance to check out the finished product while you wait for the tour to start.

 On the short drive to the helicopter landing pad, we learned everything we ever wanted to know about amethyst.
 I was shocked to learn that for every ton of ore mined each year, the end result is only a few handfuls of quality gems.